kapilv19/STM8s-Utils-Library/README.md

 # STM8s-Utils-Library
-A library to enable Arduino like timing functionalities such as millis, micros, delay, etc. on STM8s devices using SPL and Cosmic C compiler.
+A library to enable Arduino like timing functionalities such as millis, micros, and delay in both milliseconds and microseconds, on STM8s devices using SPL and Cosmic C compiler.